Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 A course is competitive when a lot of candidates are applying for that same course.

-This is why courses like Medicine, Law and Engineering are always the hardest to get because everyone wants to study them.
+This is why courses like Medicine, Law & Engineering (mentioned earlier) are always the hardest to get because “everyone wants to study them”.

 But since no University has enough capacity to admit “everyone”, they will raise the cut-off point for that course and toughen their requirement to disqualify many.